data-farmers/data-farmers.github.io/_posts/2019-06-10-sammon-mapping.md

 ## The algorithm

-As proposed by J. W. Sammon in 1969, Sammon Mapping is not actually an algorithm, strictly speaking.
+As proposed by J. W. Sammon in 1969 [[1]](https://dl.acm.org/citation.cfm?id=1310727), Sammon Mapping is not actually an algorithm, strictly speaking.
 Sammon defined an error funcion, in order to evaluate how good a given projection is in preserving the original structure, by assessing the difference in the distance between each pair of points
 _i_ and _j_ in the higher and in the lower dimensionality space.
 Following his original proposal, the function error E is a function of the
 Euclidean distance, as follows:

 **FORMULA**

-where _variables_ means _whatever.
+where _variables_ means _whatever_.

 Thus, the projection itself is a optimization problem: for each pair of points {_i_, _j_}, we only need to find a new distance which is as close as possible to the original one, where "as close as possible" means beneath a given threshold \begin{equation} \epsilon \end{equation}.